LifeScopeLabs/lifescopelabs.github.io/md/lifescope-index.md

 Th eapp is a Single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile reactive design interface with javascript extensions.
 Written with plugin framework with modules of features such as location tracking, WebXR and Web Speech.
 Designed to be containerizable inside a universal app framework like Cordova (iOS, Android, Mac, Win).

 The current LIFESCOPE codebases are hosted on Amazon Web Services to power the web platform hosted on lifescope.io.
-[BitScoop](https://bitscoop.com) is currently a dependency of lifescope and will be sponsoring free platform support for any

 **AWS Developer Stack**